7NNS7/100-days-of-Data-Science-and-Code/README.md

 # 100-days-of-Data-Science-and-Code

+# Day 96
+Worked on Transfer Learning and Image Augumentation and Beautiful Soup

 # Day 95
-Selenium, Beautiful Soup, simple code snippets to save time
+Worked on Selenium, Beautiful Soup, simple code snippets to save time

 # Day 94
 Worked on CNNs and Transfer Learning